K9Crypt/website/README.md

     - "description": Text type
 5. Save the collection.

+### Creating the "blog" Collection

+1. In the Pocketbase admin panel, create a new collection named "blog".
+2. Add the following fields:
+    - "title": Text type
+    - "content": Rich text type
+    - "author": Text type
+    - "image": File type
+    - "viewCount": Number type
+3. Save the collection.

 ## Notification System

 K9Crypt offers a notification system powered by Pocketbase.
 This system allows users to receive real-time notifications about account activities, incoming messages, and other important information.
 By clicking on the notifications, users can access detailed information and perform necessary actions.

+## Blog System

+K9Crypt now includes a blog feature where users can read.
+The blog system offers:

+- Viewing all posts, popular posts, or recent posts
+- Reading individual blog posts
+- Sharing blog posts
+- View count tracking
+- Estimated reading time for each post
+- The blog pages are responsive and include loading indicators for a smooth user experience.

 ## License